Certification

 ABPNS certification for those on the RCPSC track:

-Applicants certified by the Royal College who have completed an ACPNF-accredited fellowship are eligible for ABPNS-RCPSC dual RFP.
-There are 3 steps to this process:
+Applicants certified by the Royal College who have completed an ACPNF-accredited fellowship are eligible for ABPNS-RCPSC dual subspecialty credential.
+There are three steps to this process:

-• Pediatric written examination: Applicants should apply for and pass the ABPNS pediatric written focused practice examination.
+• Pediatric written examination: Applicants should apply for and pass the ABPNS pediatric written focused practice examination (offered virtually).

 • Oral examination: Once the above criteria are met, the applicant should apply for the ABPNS-sponsored oral examination.
-The exam has 2 parts: 1) pediatric neurosurgery cases and 2) review of applicant’s own cases.
+The exam has two parts: 1) pediatric neurosurgery cases and 2) review of applicant’s own cases.
+This examination mirrors the oral examination given to ABNS candidates.

 ABPNS examination application for the subsequent joint pathway